mrKallah/Torcs-Autonomous-Vehicle-using-A3C/README.md

 - [ ] Change to regression rather than classification for steering, maybe add accel too. (should be controlled by .ini param)
 - [ ] Allow for change of gears, clutch and brakes to be controlled by A3C, on/off by parameters
 - [ ] make the pre-processing image into a boolean image.
 This could help the model avoid local optima, would be similar to semantic segmentation as seen in https://arxiv.org/pdf/1801.05299.pdf, however without the sementics as onyl the road is maintained in the image fed to the model.
+- [ ] [Kallah] Move to grayscale images for faster classification and image handling
+- [ ] [Kallah] Rework preprocessing to increase performance

 ### Other
 - [ ] Detailed instructions for install